brian-team/QuantSI/docs_sphinx/developer/units.rst

 Casting rules
 -------------
-unitSI treats both scalars and arrays as dimensionless for unit checking and make all operations involving quantities return a quantity.::
+QuantSI treats both scalars and arrays as dimensionless for unit checking and make all operations involving quantities return a quantity.::

     >>> 1 + 1*second   # doctest: +ELLIPSIS +IGNORE_EXCEPTION_DETAIL